-703 Reusing a Nongraduate's "Slot"
+803 Reusing a Nongraduate's "Slot"

-When an IDA participant voluntarily leaves the program or is terminated, the IDA Administrator may choose to fill an IDA participant slot with a new participant.
+When an IDA participant voluntarily leaves the program or is terminated before they make an asset purchase, the IDA Administrator may choose to fill that participant's slot with a new participant.
 To fill the slot, the original IDA participant must not have used any of the allocated match funds for the project period to make an asset purchase.